Genus distribution polynomials for bicellular bicolored maps all with real zeros: Enumeration of bicellular bicolored maps

 \end{lemma}

 \begin{lemma} For $\lambda =[1^j, 2^k, p-k+1, n-j-k-p-1]$ where $0\leq k \leq p-1$ and $0 \leq j \leq n-2p-2$,

 \end{lemma}

-In the rest of the paper, some further notation will be used: as usual, the notation $[y^n] f(y)$ means taking the coefficient of the term $y^n$ in the power series expansion of $f(y)$, and {
+In the rest of the paper, some further notation will be used: as usual, the notation $[y^n] f(y)$ means taking the coefficient of the term $y^n$ in the power series expansion of $f(y)$, and for any $\mu=(\mu_1,\ldots, \mu_d) \vdash n$, {

 }